-After updating the latest patch of Call of Duty: Modern Warfare PC game, users are getting a new error while launching the game.
-We know that this sounds crazy but Modern Warfare and Warzone PC players are feeling sick with each and every new bugs or error.
-Now, the COD Modern Warfare Dev Error 1109 has included on the list of dev errors.
-If you’re also experiencing the same, then you’re not alone here.
+After updating the latest patch of Call of Duty: Modern Warfare PC game, users get a new error while launching the game.
+We know that this sounds crazy, but Modern Warfare and Warzone PC players are feeling sick with every new bug or error.
+The COD Modern Warfare Dev Error 1109 has been included on the list of dev errors.
+If you’re also experiencing the same, you’re not alone here.
 You can check out the guide on how to fix this particular error code.

-There are plenty of users who have started reporting on the Reddit and Activision Support forum that they’re literally getting the same error code every time whenever trying to launch the game on PC.
-Meanwhile, some of the affected players have mentioned that reinstalling the full game or disabling Discord overlay has fixed their issues.
+Many users have started reporting on the Reddit and Activision Support forums that they get the same error code whenever they try to launch the game on a PC.
+Meanwhile, some affected players mentioned that reinstalling the full game or disabling Discord overlay has fixed their issues.
 But that may not be useful for all.
-So, here we’ve shared some of the possible workarounds in order to fix the Dev Error 1109 issue for most of the users.
+So, here we’ve shared some possible workarounds to fix the Dev Error 1109 issue for most users.

 How to Fix COD Modern Warfare Dev Error 1109?

 First of all, make sure that your internet connection is working fine and stable enough.
 Once done, check out the game system requirements and whether your PC configuration is compatible or not.
 Now, without further ado, let’s jump into the guide below.

 Most of the time, rebooting the PC will fix the issue.

 - Click on Start > Click on the Power icon.

 - Select the Restart option, and the computer will reboot.